bbaggerman/irig106lib/readme.txt

 IRIG106LIB
 ----------

-Copyright (c) 2006 Irig106.org
+Copyright (c) 2014 Irig106.org
 Created by Bob Baggerman
-bob.baggerman@gatech.edu
+bob@irig106.org

 irig106lib is an open source library for reading and writing IRIG 106 Chapter 10 format files.
-The libary supports the Microsoft Visual C 6.0 and Microsoft .NET 2005 compilers and compiles into a Win32 static library and DLL.
+The libary supports the Microsoft Visual C 6.0, Visual Studio 2005, 2008, and 2010 compilers.
+It compiles into a Win32 static library and DLL.
 The library alos supports GNU GCC compiler under Linux and DJGPP and compiles into a static library.
+A Python wrapper for the compiled DLL is also included.
+The Python wrapper is incomplete but demostrates how to make calls into the DLL from Python.

 -----------------
 Using the library
 -----------------

-Compile up using your favorite compiler suite.
-For MSVC 6 use the "irig106.dsw" work space.
-For MSVC .NET use the "irig106.sln" solution file.
-For GCC (on Linux or DJGPP) use "make".

-Reading files involves opening the file, reading a data packet header, optionally read the data packet (which may contain multiple data messages), decode the data packet, and then loop back and read the next header.
+Reading files involves opening the file, reading a data packet header, optionally read the data packet (which may contain multiple data packets), decode the data packet, and then loop back and read the next header.
 The routines for handling data packets are in "irig106ch10".
 Routines for decoding each data packet type are contained in their own source code modules.
 For example, 1553 decoding is contained in "i106_decode_1553f1".
-Below is a simplified example of message processing...
+Below is a simplified example of packet processing...

     enI106Ch10Open(&iI106Ch10Handle, szInFile, I106_READ);